Specialty Programs

 The Art of Interdisciplinary Education

-At Live Oak Charter, Main Lesson work is integrated with projects that occur in the specialty classes of Handwork, Movement/Spatial Dynamics and Performing Arts (taking the place of the specialty Music program in 2023-24) as part of the core curriculum in grades 1-8.
+At Live Oak Charter, Main Lesson work is integrated with projects that occur in the specialty classes of Handwork and Movement/Spatial Dynamics, while Performing Arts and Music happen in the classroom as part of the core curriculum in grades 1-8.
 Along with the development of manual skills, we see the development of certain human qualities, such as: rhythm, endurance, stamina, and focus.
 For the older students, it is also a useful introduction to real work.

 Multi-skilled Students